Sparsh-Bansal/Credit_Debit-Card-OCR/README.md

 # Credit/Debit Card-OCR

-Its an OPENCV-based project to read Account Number , Card Type , and Accont Holder Name from Credit/Debit Card .
+Its an OPENCV-based project to read Account Number , Card Type , and Account Holder Name from Credit/Debit Card .

-Usually OCR (Tesseract) is used to read text from images . but here the text written is in different font , so that will not work in this case.
+Usually OCR (Tesseract) is used to read text from images . but here the text written is in different font , so that will not work here.

 So here Template matching technique is used with a different font(digits and aphabets separately) to extract the associated credit card digits/alphabets from images.